Skip to content

 Produced in the Ahrntal valley

 Would you like a slice of spicy grey cheese?
 A hand-carved nativity scene?
 Or a bobbin lace quilt?
 You will find a wide range of local, high-quality foods and handcrafted articles for daily use and art in the Ahrntal valley, as in the rest of South Tyrol.
 Ahrntal valley farmers have dedicated themselves in particular to producing cheese.
-Grey cheese was even awarded a “Presidio” by Slowfood – the highest possible award.
+Grey cheese was even awarded the highest possible award “Presidio” by Slowfood and at the Travel Food Award the Ahrntal received the award "Best Food and Wine Event Italy 2023" with its gray cheese.
 Lots of producers sell straight from the farm where you can sample the treats and get to know the producers.
 Lace-making and woodcarving have an important meaning here.
 In the past, handicrafts secured the valley’s economic existence.

 There has been a long tradition of making things yourself in South Tyrol.
 High quality and durability are the primary factors, which are achieved through the use of proprietary manufacturing techniques and high-quality raw materials.
 This allows us to create products that are only available here.